jsguerra/webpack-4-Simple-Zero-Config/README.md

-# Webpack 4 Build
+# Webpack 4 Simple Zero Config Build
-> A Webpack 4 configuration for html with sass builds
+> A basic Webpack 4 zero configuration, with minimal setup for html with sass builds

 This is a simple Webpack setup for automating the build of html pages using sass to preprocess css.
 Image optimisation is also included in the configuration.